Catster logo

 What is Mercury Poisoning?

-Mercury poisoning occurs when an animal eats a toxic level of mercury.
+Mercury poisoning occurs when an animal accumulates high levels of mercury.
 The mercury levels then build up in the body, causing signs of toxicity or poisoning.
-The most common source of mercury poisoning is ingestion of fish or other seafood containing high levels of the toxin in their tissues.
-It typically takes days to weeks of high mercury ingestion to develop any abnormal signs and suffer from effects of mercury toxicity.
+The most common source of mercury poisoning is the ingestion of fish or other seafood containing high levels of methylmercury, in their tissues.
+Due to the bioaccumulative nature of mercury, even low-level exposure over time can result in significant health issues.
+Cats who consume fish-based foods are more likely to show the signs and suffer from the effects of mercury toxicity.

 With cats, we would suspect this to occur most commonly after ingesting tuna.
 While other fish may also contain mercury, tuna is commonly fed to cats based on its availability (in cans or pouches), cheap cost, and ease of administration.